thenikk/stardestroyer/README.md

 ***Technology Coast.***

->Scripts & files for my blog about IT, about Azure Cloud,
+>Scripts & files for my blog about IT, about Azure Cloud, EMM and much more!

 This is my personal IT Blog, about Azure Cloud, Microsoft Enterprise Mobility & Security and considerably more about everything what generate's my interests.
 Niklas Tinner.